Video games in France: Ubisoft

 Ubisoft was established in 1986 by Yves Guillemot and his four brothers.
 Ubisoft initially distributed CD audio media, computers, and additional software to farmers and subsequently shifted to publishing video games.
 Yves Guillemot has said that Ubisoft has found value in open sandbox games with single and multiplayer modes which is why the company works on online games.
 Ubisoft's best selling game as of 2022 is Far Cry 5 (2018), grossing more than 300 million USD in the first week of release.

 Gameloft

 Gameloft was founded by Michael Guillemot, a brother of Yves Guillemot, in 1999 after seeing the potential of the emerging market of mobile games.

 Focus Entertainment

 Focus Entertainment was founded in 1996 and formerly Focus Home Entertainment.
 The publisher’s most notable games are Farming Simulator, Pro Cycling Manager, and Trackmania.

 Education

-The National School of Play and Interactive Digital Media
+National School of Video Games and Digital Interactive Media

-The National School of Play and Interactive Digital Media (French: École Nationale du Jeu et des Médias Interactifs Numériques) (ENJMIN) is a public school located in Angoulême devoted to video games and more generally to interactive digital media.
+The National School of Video Games and Digital Interactive Media (French: École Nationale du Jeu et des Médias Interactifs Numériques) located at the National Conservatory of Arts and Crafts (French: Conservatoire National des Arts et Métiers), or CNAM-ENJMIN, is a public school located in Angoulême devoted to video games and more generally to interactive digital media.
 It is the only public school in Europe that trains video games.